hanami/guides/content/v2.1/helpers/form_helper.md

 **Specifying accepted MIME Types**

 You can control what MIME Types your input allow by passing in the additional option `:accepted`.
-This can be a `String`, where types are separated by coma, or an `Array`.
+This can be a `String`, where types are separated by comma, or an `Array`.

 ```ruby
 f.file_field("user.resume", accept: "application/pdf,application/ms-word")